 Treatments for delayed sleep phase syndrome are best attained when working with a sleep disorder specialists.
 You can also take steps to shift your sleeping patterns that include.

 1) Shifting your bedtimes to be more regular

 2) Bright light therapy: Getting 10,000 lx of light or natural sunlight at the right time to shift your rhythm as desired

 3) Chronotherapy: Delaying your sleep period about 2 hours each day (please consult with a sleep disorder specialist for this solution).

 Our Sleep coaches are trained to help you set your sleep schedule and create the environmental cues to entrench this new schedule.

 Above is an example of a sleep diary that represents a typical pattern for individuals with this syndrome.
-What typically occurs is late nights on the weekend when socializing occurs combined with pressure to wake up earlier for work or school on weekdays.
-Since younger people typically socialize more, this is something that is particularly prevalent with teenagers, who then have to wake up extremely early for school.
-This is exactly the worst time for them to wake up based on a teenager's typical circadian rhythm.
-Shift workers are another group of people that suffer from this syndrome because of their erratic schedule.
-Whether its late night socializing or work-based pressure, there are simple solutions to adjusting your schedule, light exposure time, wind down time with melatonin, and meal time to address this issue.
+What is happening in this example of a teenagers sleep is they aren't tired until late at night, which is particularly pronounced on weekends when they socialize.
+Their erratic schedule is then combined with pressure to wake up earlier for school on weekdays.
+Shift workers are another group of people who have some similarities to this syndrome in terms of the symptoms, but the cause is different.
+Whether its your hormones that are those of an extreme night owl, if you are someone who is a late night socializing, or you have work-based pressure, there are simple solutions to adjusting your schedule.
+These include adjusting your light exposure time, wind down time with melatonin, exercise time, and meal time to address this issue.